 9 – Flore des Robert (H.04) and Pauline Laurent (H.04): the hairbrush that takes care of you

-Crafted in France by artisans with centuries-old know-how and designed using responsible, long-lasting materials, La Bonne Brosse is the best-kept secret of French women who know that brushing is the key to a healthy scalp and beautiful hair.
-A contraction of care and hair, Cair expands La Bonne Brosse’s offering with hyperactive, clean treatments that combine cutting-edge skincare technology with the vitality of nature.
+Made in France by artisans with centuries-old expertise and designed using responsible, durable materials, La Bonne Brosse is the best-kept secret of French women who know that brushing is the key to a healthy scalp and beautiful hair.
+A contraction of care and hair, Cair expands La Bonne Brosse’s offering and now designs highly active, clean treatments, combining the most advanced skincare technology with the vitality of nature.

-A strengthening serum to stimulate and reinforce, a natural shampoo free from sulfates and silicones to cleanse gently, and a detangling spray to protect, enhance, and ease everyday styling—this targeted, high-performance routine is designed to reveal the hair’s natural beauty.
+Strengthening serum to stimulate and reinforce, natural shampoo free from sulfates and silicones to cleanse gently, and detangling spray to protect, enhance, and ease daily styling: this targeted, high-performance routine is designed to reveal the hair’s natural beauty.

 10 – Alice Tuyet (H.17): the plant-based as an obvious choice

 The spaces extend this vision with the same restraint.
-Bright interiors, attentive hospitality, and a soothing rhythm: each address offers a coherent interlude, where cuisine is experienced as much as it is tasted.
+Bright rooms, attentive service, a soothing rhythm: each address offers a coherent interlude, where cuisine is experienced as much as it is tasted.
+And the cherry on the cake—if you happen to cross paths with Alice… the day is won.

 Avatar photo